 This is a list of some works in progress that should see the light of day in something like the order they are listed here.
 If you would like to make a contribution towards the recording expenses of these projects, please visit the “Donate” page of this web site.

 * Gnawing on the Bone

-This new instrumental album will be consist of acoustic guitar instrumentals in the vein of John Fahey and Derek Bailey.
+Basic tracks have been recorded for this new instrumental album, which was originally conceived of as a collection of acoustic guitar instrumentals in the vein of John Fahey and Derek Bailey.
 Dennis Callaci of Shrimper suggested I make a record like this after I sent him a tape of instrumental guitar pieces.
 His original thought was to include it as a second bonus CD packaged with the reissue of Pure Night mentioned above, so I wouldn’t feel to self-conscious about measuring up to Fahey’s ghost or perhaps those of solo jazz records by folks like Anthony Braxton.
 (And you thought indie labels didn’t do A&R!)
 But then I decided to do it as a separate record because I wanted to make a slick music video for it with Hype Williams based on the following clip I found online: